The Inter-Intra Modal Measure: A Predictive Lens on Fine-Tuning Outcomes in Vision-Language Models: Introduction

-We test our measure by fine-tuning across 9 well-known vision classification tasks over four state-of-the-art vision-language models, (CLIP, SigLIP, CoCa, EVA-02-CLIP) and five fine-tuning techniques (full fine-tuning, BitFit, attention-weight tuning, LoRA, CLIP-Adapter) .
-We compare our measure against four measures for model selection and transferability estimation that were applicable to vision-language encoders, and show that our measure has a significantly stronger monotonic relationship with both fine-tuned in-domain accuracy and in-domain performance gains scaled by the zero-shot error.
-When fitting a simple linear regression of IIMM to the scaled in-domain accuracy gains, we achieve $R^2>.85$ for all base models.
+To address these limitations, we introduce the Inter-Intra Modal Measure (IIMM), a novel metric that quantifies both intra-modal representation spread and inter-modal alignment in contrastive vision-language models, capturing the fundamental trade-off between learning and forgetting without the need for fine-tuning.
+We compare our measure against several standard and recent transferability measures in both rank correlation and strength of predictive fit to performance gains after fine-tuning.
+To evaluate our measure, we perform fine-tuning across nine well-known vision classification tasks using four state-of-the-art vision-language models and five fine-tuning techniques, analyzing in-domain improvements as well as induced catastrophic forgetting across eight out-of-domain tasks.
+We compare our measure against six transferability measures applicable to vision-language encoders, and show that our measure has a significantly stronger monotonic relationship with both fine-tuned in-domain accuracy and in-domain performance gains scaled by the zero-shot error.
+When fitting a simple linear regression of the IIMM to the scaled in-domain accuracy gains, we achieve $R^2>0.85$ for all base models.
+This offers a practical and theoretically grounded tool for model adaptation in vision-language tasks.

-\textbf{Contributions} \begin{enumerate} \item To the best of our knowledge, we are the first to demonstrate the relationship between both inter-modality and intra-modality measures and performance changes with fine-tuning on multi-modal contrastive vision-language models.
-We introduce the Inter-Intra Modal Measure (IIMM) and show that the zero-shot IIMM has a strong, positive linear relationship with learning and a negative relationship with forgetting when fine-tuning. \item We give empirical evidence that for any vision-language dual-encoder, fine-tuning on only a few standard vision benchmarks is sufficient to fit a strong linear predictor of fine-tuning accuracy gains with the zero-shot IIMM for transfer estimation of other tasks. \item We show the relationship between the IIMM and performance changes with fine-tuning hold across PEFT methods, and we illuminate the susceptibility of some PEFT methods to catastrophic forgetting when the target task has high zero-shot IIMM. \item We provide intuition relating terms in the IIMM to representation uniformity within the embedding space and the modality gap induced by dual-encoders and contrastive loss. \end{enumerate}
+\paragraph{Contributions} In summary, our work provides the following contributions: \begin{enumerate} \item We introduce the Inter-Intra Modal Measure (IIMM), a standalone metric that integrates inter–modal misalignment and intra–modal uniformity to predict fine–tuning outcomes in dual–encoder vision–language models. \item We derive the IIMM directly from contrastive learning principles, establishing a clear connection between the geometry of the embedding space and transferability estimation. \item We prove a theoretical bound showing that changes in the IIMM are constrained by the 1–Wasserstein distance between pre– and post–fine–tuning embedding distributions.
+This result guarantees that significant shifts in the representation space will lead to substantial changes in IIMM, underscoring its stability as a predictive measure. \item We show that the zero-shot IIMM has a strong, positive linear relationship with learning and a negative relationship with forgetting post fine-tuning.
+We also provide empirical evidence that for any vision-language dual-encoder, fine-tuning on only a few standard vision benchmarks is sufficient to fit a strong linear predictor of fine-tuning accuracy gains with the IIMM for transfer estimation of novel tasks. \end{enumerate}